 11 Drag-and-drop responsive email editors reviewed

-Here is a list of email editors we reviewed:
+Here is a list of HTML email template builders and editors that we reviewed:

 1. BEE Free Responsive email editor to create beautiful emails, fast